 The Company has no plans to raise debt or to issue new shares, or to otherwise change the composition of Own Funds in the short or medium term.
-The time horizon for business planning purposes is five years.
+Notwithstanding the potential impact of a merger by absorption with a group company, the Company has continued to plan under a time horizon for business planning purposes for five years.